terraform-viettelidc/terraform-provider-vcloud/website/docs/r/ui_plugin.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_ui_plugin"
-sidebar_current: "docs-vcd-resource-ui-plugin"
+sidebar_current: "docs-vcloud-resource-ui-plugin"
 description: |-
   Provides a Viettel IDC Cloud UI Plugin resource.
 This can be used to manage UI Plugins.
 ---

-# vcd\_ui\_plugin
+# vcloud\_ui\_plugin

 Provides a Viettel IDC Cloud UI Plugin resource.
-This can be used to manage UI Plugins in VCD, for example to add a new plugin from a local ZIP file, to publish/unpublish a UI Plugin to different Organizations, etc.
+This can be used to manage UI Plugins in Vcloud, for example to add a new plugin from a local ZIP file, to publish/unpublish a UI Plugin to different Organizations, etc.

 -> Managing UI Plugins requires System Administrator privileges.

-Supported in provider *v3.10+* and requires VCD 10.3+
+Supported in provider *v3.10+* and requires Vcloud 10.3+

 ## Example Usage with specific Organizations to publish